sjurgis/salesforce-to-virustotal/README.md

 There are quite a few file size limitations on Salesforce part.

-Alternative path would be creating middleware in Heroku which would fetch attachments.
+Alternative path would be creating middleware in Heroku which would fetch attachments and forward to Virustotal.